 By contrast, the traditional law enforcement approach to crime is reactive.
 With the exception of crimes committed in the presence of an officer, the police usually investigate major crimes after the fact.

 Proactive police efforts are usually limited to narcotics and crimes of vice.

 There are two interrelated aspects of prevention which deserve discussion.
 First is prevention of crime, a major concern of policing and prosecution agencies.
-This aspect focuses on offenses and is directly related to crime reduction.
-Second is the prevention of criminality which focuses upon the offender.
+This aspect focuses on offenses and is directly upon the offender.
 Responsibility for this aspect of prevention is placed on society as a whole, specifically on social and correctional agencies and the courts.
 Orange County is a growing urban community.
 As its population grows, the incidence of crime is expected to increase.